MaxCamillo/esp32-fuzzing-framework/README.md

 <code> readelf ./example_esp32_server/build/tcp_server.elf -s | grep processData </code>

 The address space, that should be considered can be limited by changing the variables **hfuzz_qemu_start_code** and **hfuzz_qemu_start_code** in the file <code> ./qemu/hw/xtensa/esp32.c </code>
-For the example application, setting the considered address space to 0x400d5000 - 0x400d5f00 speeds up the fuzzing process increadibly.
+For the example application, setting the considered address space to 0x400d5000 - 0x400d5f00 speeds up the fuzzing process incredibly.
 A fault should then be found within minutes.

 # Blackbox Fuzzing within QEMU